ChuoqiChen12/ChuoqiChen12.github.io/_posts/2022-05-06-image-segementation.md

 ---

-## **Introduction**
+## Introduction
 <p align="justify">
 During Diagnosis, treatment and surgery with computer aid, medical image segmentation plays a crucial part in identifying pixels of anatomical objects in medical images.
 However, it is a time-consuming and heavy work to conduct segmentation on images one by one by doctors.
 The primary challenges for segmentation mainly come from three aspects: (1) Complex boundary interactions, (2) Large appearance variation, (3) Low tissue contrast.
 These challenges.
-With the advance of deep learning, it is necessary to conduct new techniques to help medical image segmentation.
+With the advance of deep learning, it is necessary to conduct new techniques to help medical image segmentation.  <a href = "#reference"> [1] </a> <a id = "ref1"></a>
 </p>

 <p align="justify">
 In this project, we focused on the abdominal multi-organs segmentation problem.
 We proposed two novel neural network structures to solve two main problems: fragmental objects edges and failure to detect small, direction-dependent objects.
 The performance of medical image segmentation is expected to be enhanced by fusing Self Attention mechanism and convolutional neural network.
 </p>

-## **Related Work**
+## Related Work
 <p align="justify">
 In this section, recent work for medical image segmentation will be gone through.
 To achieve pixel-wise classification, researchers proposed the encoder-decoder network structure.
 UNet is one of the most outstanding works among them.
-Based on the structure, novel techniques have been introduced into UNet.
+Based on the structure, novel techniques have been introduced into UNet. <a href = "#reference"> [2] </a> <a id = "ref2"></a>
 </p>

 ### ResUNet
 <p align="justify">
-Residual UNet(ResUNet) is inspired by ResNet.
-Previous results showed that with the number of network layers increased, the feature identities and performance will be lost.
+Residual UNet(ResUNet)<a href = "#reference"> [3] </a> <a id = "ref3"></a> is inspired by ResNet.<a href = "#reference"> [4] </a> <a id = "ref4"></a> Previous results showed that with the number of network layers increased, the feature identities and performance will be lost.
 It is caused by vanishing gradients in deep networks.
 By concatenating features, the skip connection before downsampling or upsampling in ResUNet helps preserve feature maps.
 </p>

 <p align="justify">
 According to our results, ResUNet is capable of detecting all 13 organs in the Synapse dataset including small and directional objects such as the left and right adrenal gland.
 However, all other transformer-based models failed to do so.
 It can also perform better in segmenting other small organs such as portal vein and splenic vein.
 It is believed that the convolutional layer helps the model to detect and segmentate these small objects.
 </p>

-### TramsUNet
+### TransUNet
 <p align="justify">
 TranUNet is a model based on Transformers and UNet, leveraging both detailed high-resolution spatial information from CNN features and the global context encoded by Transformers.
 Transformer serves as a strong encoder, providing an attentive feature sequence.
 According to former results, this architecture achieves superior performance over any other method on medical image segmentation.
-Therefore, TransUNet works as the baseline model in this project and implements a novel model.
+Therefore, TransUNet works as the baseline model in this project and implements a novel model.<a href = "#reference"> [5] </a> <a id = "ref5"></a>
 </p>

 ### Swin-UNet
 <p align="justify">
 Based on the outstanding performance in Trans-UNet, optimization of Transformer might be opt for image segmentation.
 Swin-UNet could be one among them.
 Different from all silices connected together in Trans-UNet, the limited slices are connected with the neighboring slices in Swin-UNet.
 When in the higher layer, the output from the neighbor transformer will be the input of the next layer.
-By this way, more details from the images could be trained and neighboring information could affect each other.
+By this way, more details from the images could be trained and neighboring information could affect each other. <a href = "#reference"> [6] </a> <a id = "ref6"></a>
 </p>

 <p align="justify">